As requested, I’m sharing here a review of COL Financial EIP (Easy Investment Program) and their stocks list in 2022.

-Like I said, this is designed for a long term investment goal and for passive traders.
-If you want to invest fixed amount of money no matter what the market and the economy status is, then this strategy is for you.
-This is a time-tested strategy and many investors, beginners or experts, are still using this to mix some funds on their portfolio because they want to minimize risk and maximize their return using cost-averaging method.
+Easy Investment Program is a time-tested strategy.
+Many investors, beginners or experts, are still using this to mix some funds in their portfolios because they want to minimize risk and maximize their return using the cost-averaging method.

 Watch this video presented by COL Financial to learn more.

-“You cannot be on EIP forever, baby.
+“You cannot be on EIP forever.
 When you’re in the stock market, you don’t want to have boundaries.”– Fehl Dungo

-I still recommend using EIP for one or two stocks while you invest using your own strategies.
-I will share my strategies here on another article soon.
+I still recommend using EIP for one or two stocks while investing in your strategies.
+I will share my strategy here in another article soon.
 But I’m going to share one here that is related to EIP.

-That is why I prefer buying manually and not using EIP schedule.
-Then again if you don’t have enough time to buy stocks, just make schedules and use EIP.
+That’s why I prefer buying manually and not using the EIP schedule.
+Then again if you don’t have enough time to buy stocks, just make your schedules and use the Easy Investment Program.

-What are your thoughts on COL EIP?
+What are your thoughts about COL EIP?
 Share them by commenting.

 Want to learn more about investing in the stock market?
 Go to our “Stock market Tutorials and Tips” page.